EnjaeAntonio/EnjaeAntonio/README.md

 # Hi there 👋, my name is Enjae Antonio

-I am 22 years old, I was born and raised in Winnipeg, Manitoba and I am Junior Developer with a diploma in Software Development from Manitoba Institute of Trades & Technology (MITT).
-I am an proactive learner who enjoys creating new projects, being updated with the latest trends in the tech community and doing anything that develops myself as a person/programmer!
-My hobbies are weightlifting and video games.
+I'm a 22-year-old Junior Developer from Winnipeg, Manitoba with a diploma in Software Development from the Manitoba Institute of Trades & Technology (MITT).
+Passionate about tech, I'm always on the lookout for the latest trends and love diving into new projects that challenge and grow my skills.
+Outside of coding, you'll find me lifting weights or playing video games.
 Want to get to know me more?
-Lets connect and collaborate!
+Let's connect and collaborate!

 Feel free to checkout my repositories!